falcosecurity/rules/CONTRIBUTING.md

 Thank you for your interest in contributing to Falco's rules!

-This repo contains a dedicated rules contributing guide that highlights the rules maturity framework definitions as well as the criteria for rules acceptance.
+This repository includes a dedicated guide for contributing rules, outlining the definitions of the rules maturity framework and the criteria for rule acceptance.
 This guide inherits from the general [contributing](https://github.com/falcosecurity/.github/blob/main/CONTRIBUTING.md) guide.

 All rules must be licensed under the [Apache 2.0 License](./LICENSE).